mingfujacky/Lecture-Data-Structure/ch11_binary_search_tree.md

     <img src="files/image/tree_bst_order.png">
 </div>

-# Design to Find the Minimum and Maximum Elements in a Tree
+# Design to Find the Minimum and Maximum Elements in a BST
 - Get the maximum element, we start at the root and follow the links to the right children until we reach a node that has no right child.
 This node (which could be the root itself) stores the maximum value in the tree.
 - Get the minimum element, we start at the root and follow the links to the left children until we reach a node that has no left child.
 <div class="middle-grid">